vikasrajput/vikasrajput.github.io/_posts/2026-2-25-Farm-to-Leadership.md

 ---
 layout: post
-title: Engineering Leadership Lessons from Clarkson's Farm
+title: Engineering Leadership Lessons from Clarksons Farm
 ---
 What being an Engineering Leader is like after all?
 For starters (pun intended), it starts with some Engineering.
 Give me an engaging, deeply ingrained, whiteboard-led, knowing how page 404 works any day.
 Very importantly, its carrying that "this is my team" sense.
 And don't miss having fun - in every process.